cniethammer/mtt/docs/pages/environment_setup.md

 MTT can be cloned from [https://github.com/open-mpi/mtt.](https://github.com/open-mpi/mtt)

-The path to your MTT directory needs to be added to the the environment.
+The path to your MTT directory needs to be added to the environment.
 Add
+{% highlight bash %}
 export MTT_HOME=/path/to/mtt
+{% endhighlight %}
 to your .bashrc or .bash_profile and activate the file using 'source .bashrc' or 'source .bash_profile' at the command line.

 When you are finished with this guide head on over to the [Plugins](./plugins_docs.md) and [INI](./ini_docs.md) guides to get familiar with them.